-Each subject publishes an assessment criteria sheet which outlines the knowledge and skills students are expected to develop in each topic taught in Year 7 and Year 8.
+Each subject publishes a curriculum outline which outlines the knowledge and skills students are expected to develop in each topic taught in Year 7 and Year 8.
 These can be found on the school website.

 The judgment made by teachers at each Progress Point is based upon students' current acquisition of the knowledge and skills required in each subject.
 This is clearly linked to the subject criteria for each of the five steps outlined in the assessment criteria sheet.